-Visa partners with Aquanow to enable faster settlement using stablecoins
+Visa Partners with Aquanow to Enable Faster Settlement Using Stablecoins

 With strong demand among financial institutions for faster and more cost-effective cross-border transactions, Visa is leveraging stablecoins to digitize the backend of money movement, supporting 365-day settlement.
 In 2023, Visa became one of the first major payments networks to settle transactions in stablecoin when it piloted enabling clients to fulfill their settlement obligations in USDC.
 To date, monthly volume has passed a $2.5 billion annualized run rate.

-Phil Sham, CEO of Aquanow, said, “Visa’s reliable global network has long moved money securely and efficiently.
-Together, Visa and Aquanow are unlocking new ways for institutions to participate in the digital economy, leveraging stablecoin technology to settle with the speed and transparency of the internet.”
+Phil Sham, CEO of Aquanow, said “Visa’s reliable global network has long moved money securely and efficiently.
+Together, Visa and Aquanow are unlocking new ways for institutions to participate in the digital economy, leveraging stablecoin technology to settle with the speed and transparency of the internet”.Distributed by APO Group on behalf of Visa Inc..

 In the UAE, Aquanow operates via Aquanow ME FZE, which is incorporated in Dubai World Trade Centre, under license number L-2795 and regulated by Dubai's Virtual Assets Regulatory Authority with license (VL/24/01/001) activities including Broker-Dealer Services, Lending and Borrowing Services and Management and Investment Services.
 Virtual assets come with risks, including price fluctuations and the chance of losing your investment.
 They aren’t covered by financial protection, so it’s important to understand these risks fully.